How to Grow Astilbe Flowers

 Plant Height: from 18 inches to five feet, depending upon variety.
 Also, there is a dwarf variety that grows just 6 inches tall.

-Other Names: Also known as False Spirea and False Goat’s Beard,
+Other Names: Also known as False Spirea and False Goat’s Beard.

 Astilbe Flower Plant Propagation

-However, Astilbe can also be grown from seed.
+Astilbe can also be grown from seed.
 Sow seeds early in the spring indoors, or directly into your garden after the weather and soil has warmed in your area.

 How to Grow Astilbe Flower Plants

-Growing Astilbe is very easy.
+Growing Astilbe is very easy to grow.

 Astilbe plants prefer partial to full shade.